jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 {: .govuk-heading-s}

 The Work API will be updated to include endpoints for correcting errors in submitted data against works.
 {: .govuk-body}

+### Open data API
+{: .govuk-heading-s}

+The Open data API will allow non street works authority users, such as Mobile Application developers, to retrieve information about works.
+See the Technical Overview for details.
+{: .govuk-body}

 ## Versions